Shirakumo/lichat-protocol/README.md

 1. If the user is not in the named channel, a `not-in-channel` update is sent back and the request is dropped.
 1. If the target user is already in the named channel, an `already-in-channel` update is sent back and the request is dropped.
+1. If the target already inhabits the maximum amount of channels, the server responds with a `too-many-channels` update and drops the request.
 1. The target user is added to the channel's list of users.
 1. A `join` update for the target user with the same `id` as the `pull` update is distributed to all users in the channel.